We found 4 neurologists near Paris, TX.

 Clinical interests: Stroke, Seizure, Nerve Conduction Studies, Headache, Dizziness, Dementia, Carotid Ultrasound, Botox

-Dr. Sunil Thummala specializes in neurology (brain & spinal cord disease).
+Dr. Sunil Thummala is a medical specialist in neurology (brain & spinal cord disease).
 He graduated from Kakatiya Medical College.
 Dr. Thummala is professionally affiliated with Baylor University Medical Center.

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)